 Students are urged to prepare and keep immediately available an emergency kit consisting of shoes, an outer garment, a towel, and a flashlight, and to bring these items with them upon emergency exit.
-Students should take their keys as they exit the building in the event that their room doors are locked following the safety checks.
+Students should take their keys as they exit the building in the event their room doors are locked following the safety checks.

-Persons needing special assistance should contact the Office of Residence Life, as well as Accessibility Services, to devise a fire evacuation plan in advance of the need for such a plan.
+Persons needing special assistance should contact the Office of Residence Life, as well as Accessibility Services, to devise a fire evacuation plan in advance.
 Hearing-impaired students will be given a flasher device and/or bed shaker linked to the networked fire alarm system.